Giovanna Ewbank

-Giovanna Ewbank Baldacconi Gagliasso (born 14 September 1986) is a Brazilian actress, model, and television presenter.
+Giovanna Ewbank Baldacconi Gagliasso (/pt-BR/; born 14 September 1986) is a Brazilian actress, model, and television presenter.

 Career

 She began acting in theater at the age of twelve.
 Next, she started modeling and later joined the university of Fashion.
 She studied theater, film and TV acting, when she got cast for the TV series Workout as the hick “Marcinha”.
 At that time, among some of her works were the catalog of Bumbum designer, beachwear, in November 2007, and the cover of Vizoo magazine, April 2008, besides having printed the cover of Corpo a Corpo in the same period.

 In 2008, she debuted In the soap opera A Favorita, by Rede Globo, where she played Sharon, a call girl.

 In 2015, she joined the team of the Video Show as a reporter and occasional presenter, luckily for her, in July 2016, she decided to leave Globo because they never actually offered her a permanent contract.

 Currently, she has a YouTube channel with over four million subscribers.